 On this page, EaseUS software will help you extend partition in Windows 7 successfully with 3 tools with 4 practical methods.
 Most solutions can also be applied to expand the system partition in other Windows systems, such as Windows 11/10/8.

 Why Do You Need to Extend Partition in Windows 7

-Note: Normally, it's recommended that you leave up at least 40% free space on your system partition so as to keep your Windows 7 computer running smoothly.
+- Normally, it's recommended that you leave up at least 40% free space on your system partition so as to keep your Windows 7 computer running smoothly.
 For example, your Windows 7 C drive is 100GB, you'd better keep 40GB free space left.

 Continue reading and pick up the easiest or the most suitable way to extend your system partition in Windows 7 or Windows systems immediately.

 As a matter of fact, most Windows 7 users also know very little about how to partition a hard drive on their computers.
-This is why we would like to pick up the easiest partition manager software - EaseUS Partition Master to help you extend the partition with ease.
+This is why we would like to suggest you take a reliable partition manager software as the easiest solution.
+EaseUS Partition Master will help you easily extend Windows partitions with simple clicks.

 It fully works to extend a partition to unallocated space regardless of whether the space is next to your target partition.
 Even if there is no unallocated space, you may still use it to extend a target partition successfully.

-If the unallocated space on your hard drive is not next to your target partition, don't worry.
-EaseUS Partition Master with its "Resize/Move" feature breaks the limit, allowing you flexibly extend the partition to unallocated space:
+EaseUS Partition Master, with its "Resize/Move" feature, breaks the limit, allowing you flexibly extend the partition: